Shamsuzuha/Tasmota/README.md

 ## Tasmota - digiDIM Something Something Temporary Fork @ 9.5.0.3

+It is recommended to use the standard PWM Dimmer Module built into the stock tasmota.bin release unless you need some functionality contained in the fork below.
+There are no templates needed on the stock setup or the fork below, it is currently handled by built in modules in Tasmota.
+Additional information on the [PWM Dimmer Module](https://tasmota.github.io/docs/PWM-dimmer-switch/)

 Precompiled bins supplied in the bins folder of this repo.

 NOTE: Once you upgrade to 8.x you will only be able to downgrade to an older version via serial flash.